 It is exactly 10 years since the Kenya Wildlife Service (KWS) engaged in a large-scale elephant translocation exercise.
-On that July 2001, KWS translocated 9 family groups of elephants and 9 individual bulls from Sweetwaters Rhino Sanctuary to the Meru National Park.
+In July 2001, KWS translocated 9 family groups of elephants and 9 individual bulls from Sweetwaters Rhino Sanctuary to the Meru National Park.
 This was then heralded as the largest such operation in eastern, western and Central Africa.

 KWS is at it again with the move of 50 elephants from Narok North to the Maasai Mara National Reserve to reduce rising human-wildlife conflict in the area.
 The exercise will ultimately see 200 elephants get relocated at the height of increasing human activities like agriculture, logging, settlements and charcoal burning.

-The 10-day exercise which will be kicked-off on 22nd this month by Dr. Julius Kipng’etich, director, KWS, will cost an estimated KES 31 million.
+The 10-day exercise which will be kicked off on 22nd this month by Dr Julius Kipng’etich, director, KWS, will cost an estimated KES 31 million.
 The first phase of the move will cost KES 7 million.